luigisaetta/DataCatalogClient/README.md

 This repository contains all the work done for a demo, to simplify the integration with OCI DataCatalog.

-The code has to be executied inside a JUpyter Notebook, in OCI DS
+The code has to be executed inside a Jupyter Notebook, in OCI DS

 ## features
 * use ResourcePrincipal Auth.